 The last Not Categorized column displays the number of users for whom the specific subfactor measurement was not available during the selected time period.

 The following subfactors contribute to the Session Responsiveness.
-However, the total ICA RTT is not a sum of the subfactor metrics, as only subfactors of ICA RTT that occur till Layer 4 are measurable.
+However, the total ICA RTT is not a sum of the subfactor metrics, as the subfactors of ICA RTT that occur until Layer 4 only are measurable.

-A high number of poor users in any of the subfactors helps understand where the issue lies.
+A high number of users facing poor experience in any of the subfactors helps understand where the issue lies.
 You can further troubleshoot the issue using Layer 4 delay measurements.
 None of these latency metrics account for packet loss, out of order packets, duplicate acknowledgments, or retransmissions.
 Latency might increase in these cases.

 The Session Availability experience is categorized based on the session failure rate as follows: